Bri-right/Bri-right.github.io/_posts/2022-06-11-my-first-post-this-year.md

 tags: [Github, Website]
 ---

-## How I have built my new Website

 1.I created a github account
 2.I cloned a reprository from https://github.com/datamaunz
 3.I renamed the cloned reprository to Bri-right.github.io